IEEEAAST/Frontend-2024/README.md

 - Each page inside `src/components/` has a "styles" folder for css files to be used for its components
 - All css files must be named after their component

+All assets (images, icons, etc.) go in `src/assets/`

-When editing or adding anything please respect the naming convention
+When editing or adding anything please respect the naming convention and keep the directory organized

 Happy coding!